waggle-sensor/beekeeper-manifest/README.md

 ```

 Transform the data to the current schema:
-- Currently there is a [notebook](/docs/create_fixtures.ipynb) that takes in a modified production google sheet and converts it to the format that is needed for `loaddata`
+- Currently there is a [notebook](/docs/create_fixtures.ipynb) that takes in a modified production google sheet and converts it to the format that is needed for `loaddata`.
+The modified production google sheet is not provided in this repository.

 Initialize data:
 ```